kykyleoh/kykyleoh.github.io/_portfolio/accent-detection.md

 <h2>Note:</h2>
 <p>Most of the following is written as a technical report, and as such contains a significant amount of code.
 If you're interested in the methodoloy and results, I highly recommend browsing through the presentation deck instead.</p>

-The presentation can be found here: [Say What?
-Accent Detection with Machine Learning](/files/Say-What-accent-detection.pdf)
+The presentation can be found here: [pdf](/files/Say-What-accent-detection.pdf)

 # Executive Summary: